Skip to Content

 June,July,August, Eyre Peninsula

-Big Swamp offer the opportunity to see a wide variety of waterbirds, with many commencing their nesting season during the winter season.
+"We take guests out to Big Swamp over this season, to see a wide variety of waterbirds, with many commencing their nesting season.
 Black Swans, Grey Teal Ducks, Chestnut Teal Ducks, Pink Eared Ducks, Musk Ducks, Black Winged Stilts, Banded Plovers and Cape Barren Geese are all possible encounters.

 Tours in Eyre Peninsula related to Parrots